rkhleics/wagtailmodeladmin/README.md

 ## Supported list options:

-With the exception of bulk actions and date heirarchy, the `ModelAdmin` class offers similar list functionality to Django's ModelAdmin class, poviding:
+With the exception of bulk actions and date heirarchy, the `ModelAdmin` class offers similar list functionality to Django's ModelAdmin class, providing:

 - control over what values are displayed (via the `list_display` attribute)
 - control over default ordering (via the `ordering` attribute)